tfilo/car-repair-register-fe/README.md

 - `npm run apigen` (only if you need generate openapi without starting/buildin app)
 - `npm run dev`

-React App will start in development mode on port 5173. |
+React App will start in development mode on port 5173.
+After startup there is available user for testing with:

+username: test
+password: test

+## Tests

+Tests are writen using Cypress framework.
+For running test in command line follow this instructions:

+- `npm run build:dev` - will create build of application with included instrumentation for coverage calculation
+- `docker compose --profile withUI up --build` - will run full stack using docker compose including frontent
+- `CYPRESS_BASE_URL=http://localhost npm run cy:run` - will execute tests against running app in docker compose

+While development of tests it is convinient to run just `npm run cy:open` and selected developed tests.
+In this case backend should run using just `docker compose up` and frontend in development mode using `npm run dev`

 ## Building docker image

-There is provided Dockerfile and sh script build-image.sh.
+There is provided Dockerfile and sh script `build-image.sh`.
 You can use this script to build docker image.

 ## License